gdiaz384/py3AnyText2Spreadsheet/README.md

 - Read the [Text Encoding](//github.com/gdiaz384/py3TranslateLLM/wiki/Text-Encoding) wiki entry.
 - After reading the above wiki entry, the rest of this section should make more sense.
-- For compatability reasons, everything gets converted to binary strings for stdout which can result in the console sometimes showing utf-8 hexadecimal (hex) encoded unicode characters, like `\xe3\x82\xaf\xe3\x83\xad\xe3\x82\xa8`, especially with `debug` enabled.
+- For compatability reasons, data gets converted to binary strings for stdout which can result in the console sometimes showing utf-8 hexadecimal (hex) encoded unicode characters, like `\xe3\x82\xaf\xe3\x83\xad\xe3\x82\xa8`, especially with `debug` enabled.
 To convert them back to non-ascii chararacters, like `クロエ`, dump them into a hex to unicode converter.
     - Example: [www.coderstool.com/unicode-text-converter](//www.coderstool.com/unicode-text-converter)
 - Some character encodings cannot be converted to other encodings.
 When such errors occur, use the following error handling options:
     - [docs.python.org/3.7/library/codecs.html#error-handlers](//docs.python.org/3.7/library/codecs.html#error-handlers), and [More Examples](//www.w3schools.com/python/ref_string_encode.asp) -> Run example.